-Back to index

 Impact of the Social Security Pensions Act 1975 (‘SSPA 1975’)

 S.59(5) and 59(5ZA) (Increase of Official Pension) of the SSPA 1975 prescribe that where the pensioner has built up a GMP entitlement, then upon reaching the GMP effective date, the GMP must first be deducted from the LGPS pension before the application of any increases.
 This is called AP>=GMP.